How To Get Feedback On Your Social Skills And How You Come Across

 - You may be too anxious to ask the people you know.
 You might worry about looking insecure or needy in front of them.
 You may not think you could handle it if you found out your good friend has been put off by one of your habits the whole time you knew them.

 - Many of your friends, family, or co-workers may not want to give you social feedback.
-They might worry they'll hurt your feelings or make you mad, which could strain the relationship if it happened.
-They may not want the responsibility of helping you figure out your social issues.
+They might worry they'll hurt your feelings or make you mad, which could strain the relationship.
+They may not want the responsibility of helping you figure out your interpersonal issues.

 - Their feedback may not be complete or totally honest.
-They don't want to upset you, so they leave out their harshest criticism and sugar coat the things they do tell you.
+They don't want you to get upset, so they leave out their harshest criticism and sugar coat the things they do tell you.
 They may feel uncomfortable with the conversation and just say you're not doing anything wrong to get it over with.

 - They may not know how to explain or articulate what, if anything, you're doing wrong.
 They may say something vague and unhelpful like, "You just need to be yourself."

 - They may be too close to you, and unable to see you objectively.
 Family members in particular are known for not noticing when you've changed.
 They may give you feedback that says more about their baggage and what you were like ten years ago.

 - They may not have good-enough social skills themselves to give you a useful critique.
 Like your self-absorbed co-worker who's a poor listener and routinely talks over everyone isn't in the best position to weigh in on your conversation abilities.

 - They may word their feedback poorly or insensitively.
 Aside from stinging, it may give you a false or overblown idea of what your weak points are.

 The next three points are about mental health services.
 As I always say, they're not just for "weak" or "crazy" people.
 They're simply one type of resource that's available to help if you need it.